What To Expect?

 - Layer your sounds in different parts.

 Definition: A melody is usually a simple musical sequence, that catches the attention of the listener and is usually the most recognizable part of a song.
-Creating a smooth melody can really make song stick in the ear of you audience and plays a huge role in the whole song structure of your productions.
+Creating a smooth melody can really make a song stick in the ear of your audience and plays a huge role in the whole song structure of your productions.

 - If you are creating a song and you want to create a smooth melody, try to hum it first and try to replay it with your midi keyboard.
 The ideas that are stuck in your head are usually the best ones.

 - Try to learn different melodies and take that as a part of inspiration for your next projects

 - Try to improvise using the tones of different scales that fit within the key of your song

 - Have a look at the contour of your melody.
 This represents the shape of the line that your melody would draw as is moves up and down.
 By creating some interesting contour-variations, you can come up with some pretty interesting melody lines that could make your song more exciting.

 Definition: Harmonics represent overtones, that are built on the fundamental tones of your existing chord progressions.
 When you are playing a simple C-Major Chord, the Key of C would represent your fundament and the keys E and G the added harmonics, for this specific chord.